10 Immunity Boosting Herbal Supplements to Try Today

 Reading Time: 6 mins

 In a previous article, we talked about the 5 vitamins you can take now to boost your immune system.
 Today, we’re going to look at 10 herbal supplements that are known to be helpful to your immune system.
 Ayurvedic and Traditional Chinese medicines have long relied on knowledge of these and other plants as ways to promote healing and health and many people currently use them to reduce inflammation and fight off infections.
-If you missed our explanations of what the immune system is and how it works, or how sleep and laughter affect your immune health you can read them here.
+If you missed our explanations of what the immune system is and how it works, our guide to your gut, or how sleep and laughter affect your immune health you can read them here.

 What is a supplement?

 Herbal or dietary supplements are substances that people take in order to add nutrients to their diets.
 They can be capsules, pills, powders, liquids, gummies, gel tabs or extracts.
 It’s a good idea to talk to your health care provider to find out what supplements would be helpful in your diet and for your current situation.
-Supplement is a broad term that can cover vitamins, minerals, fiber, amino acids, enzymes and herbs.
+"Supplement" is a broad term that can cover vitamins, minerals, fiber, amino acids, enzymes and herbs.
 Like vitamins, it is best to get the nutrients from supplements through a varied and healthy diet.

 The astragalus root is typically used to fight the common cold, upper respiratory infections, swine flu and other bacteria and viruses.
 Astragalus has been used for hundreds of years in Traditional Chinese Medicine (TCM).
 It is considered safe for most adults, but can have gastrointestinal side effects including diarrhea.
 It can also affect blood sugar levels and have undesirable interactions with some immuno-suppresent medications.